bawarren44/bawarren-Coms227-Projects/hw1/README.md

-This was my first ever java project that implements a tennis game.
+This was my first ever java project that implements a printer.